For over 25 years, AICCO

 - Brandon Caruso (Tulsa)

 Advisory Board Members

 The goal of AICCO is to build resources in education and training for Native owned businesses and to provide our members with the training to cultivate their business skills and to also provide a better understanding of issues facing American Indian business owners.

 AICCO is dedicated to being a voice for Native American owned businesses to state, national and tribal legislators.
-AICCO is also focused on advocating for the growth of economic development with all Native American owned businesses by developing collaborative opportunities to grow successful economic development in Native American communities.
+AICCO is also focused on empowering for the growth of economic development with all Native American owned businesses by developing collaborative opportunities to grow successful economic development in Native American communities.

 AICCO is dedicated to providing enhanced business opportunities by promoting its members to state and federal agencies, tribes and corporations.
-AICCO also strives to encourage a mentor relationship between more established business owners and new business owners.
+AICCO also strives to engage a mentor relationship between more established business owners and new business owners.